-(23) $$\phi(t) = f(r(t))p(t)/\dot{p}(t) - 1.$$
+(23) $$\alpha(t) = f(r(t)) p(t) / \dot{p}(t) - 1.$$

-Differentiating (23) we obtain
+Differentiating (23), we obtain

-(24) $$\dot{\phi}(t) = f'(r(t))p^2(t)/\dot{p}(t) + f(r(t)) - f(r(t))\ddot{p}(t)p(t)/\dot{p}^2(t).$$
+(24) $$\dot{\alpha}(t) = f'(r(t)) p^2(t) / \dot{p}(t) + f(r(t)) - f(r(t)) \ddot{p}(t) p(t) / \dot{p}^2(t).$$

-As $t \to 0^+$ the first term in (24) goes to zero, because by assumption f' is bounded, $p(t) \to 0$, and $\dot{p}(0) > 0$.
+As $t \to 0^+$ , the first term in (24) goes to zero, because by assumption f' is bounded, $p(t) \to 0$ , and $\dot{p}(0) > 0$ .
 The third term also goes to zero.
-However, $f(r(t)) \to \overline{f}(0) > 0$, so the second term is positive in the limit.
-It follows from continuity that $\phi(t)$ is strictly positive on some initial interval $0 \le t \le T$.
-In the region near the origin where $\ddot{p}(t) < 0$, this says that the relative acceleration rate is becoming less negative.
+However, $f(r(t)) \to \bar{f}(0) > 0$ , so the second term is positive in the limit.
+It follows from continuity that $\dot{\alpha}(t)$ is strictly positive on some initial interval $0 \le t \le T$ .
+In the region near the origin where $\ddot{p}(t) < 0$ , this says that the relative acceleration rate is becoming less negative.

-Now suppose that at some time t_0 the process begins to accelerate.
-If at this point the density is increasing, then $f'(r(t_0)) > 0$, and it follows from (24) and continuity that $\dot{\phi}(t)$ is positive for some interval of time beginning at t_0 .
-In other words, if the density is increasing when the process begins to accelerate (assuming it ever does accelerate), then the process undergoes a period of super-exponential growth.
+Now, suppose that at some time $t_0$ , the process begins to accelerate.
+If at this point the density is increasing, then $f'(r(t_0)) > 0$ , and it follows from (24) and continuity that $\dot{\alpha}(t)$ is positive for some interval of time beginning at $t_0$ .
+In other words, if the density is increasing when the process begins to accelerate (assuming it ever does accelerate), then the process undergoes a period of superexponential growth.

-Proposition 3.
-Suppose that diffusion is driven by social learning, where there is a positive mass of individuals who adopt even when no one else adopts (F(0) > 0), and the distribution of resistances has a density f(r) that is bounded away from zero near the origin and has a continuous bounded derivative.
-Then initially the process decelerates whereas the relative acceleration rate strictly increases.
-If the process begins to accelerate, and if the density is increasing at that point, then the process undergoes a period of super-exponential growth.
+PROPOSITION 3: Suppose that diffusion is driven by social learning, where there is a positive mass of individuals who are willing to adopt even when no one else adopts (F(0) > 0), and the distribution of resistances has a density f(r) that is bounded away from zero near the origin and has a continuous bounded derivative.
+Then, initially the process decelerates whereas the relative acceleration rate strictly increases.
+If the process begins to accelerate, and if the density is increasing at that point, then the process undergoes a period of superexponential growth.

-Propositions 2 and 3 show that both the social influence model and the social learning model can exhibit periods of super-exponential growth.
-This is consistent with observations by various authors that adoption curves often exhibit a sudden take-off phase after a slow start (Ryan and Gross, 1943; Henrich, 2001; Maarten C. M. Vendrik, 2003; Rogers, 2003).
-The above propositions are more specific in predicting super-exponential growth, and they clarify why one would expect it theoretically.
+Propositions 2 and 3 show that both the social influence model and the social learning model can exhibit periods of superexponential growth.
+This is consistent with observations by various authors that adoption curves often exhibit a sudden take-off phase after a slow start (Ryan and Gross 1943; Henrich 2001; Maarten C. M. Vendrik 2003; Rogers 2003).
+The propositions above are more specific in predicting superexponential growth, and they clarify why one would expect it theoretically.
 Theory also suggests why the curves generated by social influence and social learning will differ in other respects.
 One difference is that, in a social learning model, the speed of adoption at a given point in time depends on adoption levels at earlier points in time, whereas in a social influence model this is not the case.
-Given sufficiently detailed adoption data this effect could be tested by regression analysis with lagged variables.
+Given sufficiently detailed adoption data, this effect could be tested by regression analysis with lagged variables.

 A second distinction between the models is the way in which the resistance thresholds are constructed.
 In a social influence model the thresholds reflect differences in a single scalar parameter (people's tendency to conform), whereas in a social learning model they reflect differences in a variety of factors, including prior beliefs, amount of information gathered, and the payoff gain from the innovation.
-Some of these factors are unobservable and would be difficult estimate even with micro-level adoption data.
-However, the payoff gain -- the parameter μ in the social learning model -- can sometimes be estimated from the data, as we shall see the next section.
+Some of these factors are unobservable and would be difficult to estimate even with micro-level adoption data.
+However, the payoff gain-the parameter $\mu$ in the social learning model-can sometimes be estimated from the data, as we shall see in the next section.